 Questions about retiring to Tallahassee?
 Reach out to our experts.

 Forbes recently ranked Venice, Florida on their top 25 places to retire list, and it’s easy to see why!
 This small town community of approximately 23,000 people boasts some of the prettiest white sandy beaches on earth.
-But that’s not all the town has to offer… the community was originally developed as a retirement community, so all aspects of the town were planned with seniors in mind.
+But that’s not all the town has to offer… the community was originally developed as a Florida retirement community, so all aspects of the town were planned with seniors in mind.
 From the palm-tree lined boulevard to the wide sidewalks and public parks.

 With these amenities comes a price tag, however.
 The retirement community of Venice, Florida has a cost of living that is 9% higher than the national average.

 The Villages, FL

 The Villages, located in Central Florida, is best known for the world-class amenities they offer to their residents.
 This community got its start in the mid 1980s and has continued to grow into the sought after Florida retirement community it is today.
 Home to more than 110,000 people, some residents fondly refer to The Villages as “Disneyland for adults” since there’s always something happening around every corner.

 Because of its relatively remote location (just over an hour’s drive from Orlando), it can be a difficult adjustment for some folks… but there may not be a need to go anywhere when the fun is at your doorstep

 Sarasota , FL

 Those looking for the finer things in life will love retiring in Sarasota, Florida.
-With more than 100 upscale stores, plenty of high end restaurants and a booming arts and culture scene, you get all the benefits of big city living without the traffic, which can make it a perfect place to retire in Florida.
+With more than 100 upscale stores, plenty of high end restaurants and a booming arts and culture scene, you get all the benefits of big city living without the traffic, which makes it one of the best Florida retirement communities.

 Of course, being so close to the water can put you at a higher risk when it comes to hurricanes, so you may prefer something a bit more inland if you’re worried about the weather.